matheusmacario/multiplication-table/README.md

-# multiplication-table
+# Multiplication Table
-## A multiplication chart is a table that shows the products of any number
+#### A multiplication chart is a table that shows the products of any number
 <br>
 <br>